LaureBerti/OD_resilience_analysis/DATA_AVAILABILITY.md

 ---

-## Persistent identifier (Zenodo DOI — required by PLOS)
+## Persistent identifier (Zenodo DOI)

-GitHub alone does not provide long-term preservation, so PLOS requires a DOI.
+GitHub alone does not provide long-term preservation.
 This repository is archived on Zenodo with a persistent, citable DOI:

 > **DOI:** [10.5281/zenodo.20829793](https://doi.org/10.5281/zenodo.20829793)